kabirgh/spoiler-blocker/CONTRIBUTING.md

 When you're ready to submit your changes, make a pull request to the `master` branch.

 ### Where to contribute
-* Creating a test suite
+* Creating a test suite with Selenium
 * Reducing lag between page load and overlay appearing.
 Consider:
 	- Splitting common dependencies of fb.js and tw.js into a file loaded in the background
 	- Profiling extension in browser